codeigniter4/CodeIgniter4/contributing/internals.md

 ## Autoloader

-All files within the package should be added to **system/Config/AutoloadConfig.php**, in the "classmap" property.
-This is only used for core framework files, and helps to minimize file system scans and keep performance high.
+All source files within the **system/ThirdParty** should be added to **system/Config/AutoloadConfig.php**, in the `$coreClassmap` property.
+This is only used for loading the third party packages without Composer.

 ## Command-Line Support